gardener/landscaper/docs/usage/Blueprints.md

 A Blueprint's deploy executions may contain any number of template executors.
 A template executor must return a list of deploy items templates.<br>
-A deploy item template exposes specific deploy item fields and will be rendered to DeployItem CRs by teh landscaper.
+A deploy item template exposes specific deploy item fields and will be rendered to DeployItem CRs by the landscaper.

 __DeployItem Template__:
 ```yaml